JoshuaHabif/TextualDataPredictiveAnalytics/README.md

 ## About the Author

-My name is Joshua Habif and I'm a senior at New York University, Courant Institute of Mathematical Sciences, pursuing an undergraduate degree in Mathematics and Computer Science.
-This project was developed as a part of a Predictive Analytics course I took in Summer 2021 with Professor Anasse Bari who first introduced me to the exciting world of Data Science.
+My name is Joshua Habif and I'm a senior at New York University (CAS) pursuing an undergraduate degree in Mathematics and Computer Science.
+This project was developed as a part of a Predictive Analytics course I took in Summer 2021 with Professor Anasse Bari who introduced me to the exciting world of Data Science.